Pisces-Project/Pisces/docs/source/reference/extensions/simulation/ics/initial_conditions_overview.rst

     )

 As shown, each model is specified as a tuple containing its name, model object, and a few other pieces of metadata.
-The base class expects the following structures to be provided when you add a model:
+The 3D Cartesian class expects the following structures to be provided when you add a model:

 .. code-block:: text